 I met my husband in college; neither of us had a car or a dollar to our name.
 We ate spaghetti noodles for dinner and rode our bikes between campus, the beach, and the grocery store.
 Oh, the memories of riding our bikes to the grocery store, trying to ride back to his apartment while balancing grocery bags and bundles of firewood on the handlebars.
 We studied for hours in the campus coffee shop and made chocolate cream pie at his apartment.
 There was always money for chocolate cream pie.

-1 box German chocolate cake mix (with pudding in the mix)
+- 1 box German chocolate cake mix (w/ pudding in the mix)

 - Combine all ingredients, except the chocolate chips and powdered sugar, and beat well.

 - Pour batter into a well-greased bundt pan.

 - Bake at 350 degrees for 40-45 minutes or until the cake springs back when lightly touched.

 - Cool for 10 minutes or until the pan can be managed with bare hands.

 - Slide a spatula around the cake to loosen from the pan; carefully remove the cake to a cooling rack and allow it to cool completely.

 - Dust with powdered sugar immediately before serving.

 - It is SO easy to mix up and pop in the oven, this is my husband’s recipe of choice when he’s baking something to take to his office for work parties and such.